hawkthorne/hawkthorne-journey/README.md

 on the subreddit.
 The steps below are only needed if you want to write code for the game.

-### Getting started with development on OS X / Linux
+### Getting started with development on macOS / Linux

 Getting start is easy.
 Just clone the repository and run `make run`.